alibaba/pilotscope/README.md

 PilotScope is released under Apache License 2.0.

-## Publications
+## References

-If you find PilotScope useful for your research or development, please cite the following [paper]():
+If you find our work useful for your research or development, please kindly cite the following
 ```
 ```